Orchestra-Love/Orchestra/README.md

 # Orchestra · AI Interview Assistant

-> Real‑time prompts, voice‑first practice, and screen‑aware guidance—all in one sleek assistant.
+> Real‑time prompts, Smart practice, and screen‑aware guidance—all in one sleek assistant.

 ---